Hiking the Waʻahila Ridge Trail to Mt. Olympus (ʻAwaʻawaloa) on Oʻahu, Hawaiʻi

 Koʻolau Summit Trail (KST)

-Don’t hike on the KST to Kaʻau Crater unless you know what you’re getting into.
+On a different note, don’t hike on the KST past Mt.
+Olympus unless you know exactly what you’re getting into.

 The decent off of Mt.
-Olympus is very steep and exposed, and after this steep drop down a few hundred feet, the overgrowth picks up significantly until you reach the west rim of the crater.
+Olympus is very steep and exposed, and after this steep drop down a few hundred feet, the overgrowth picks up significantly until you reach the west rim of the Kaʻau Crater.

 Read My Separate Post: Koʻolau Summit Trail (KST)